elijahr/luabinaries/README.md

 - lua-5.3.6.tar.gz (Sep 14  2020) `fc5fd69bb8736323f026672b1b7235da613d7177e72558893a0bdcd320466d60`
 - lua-5.4.8.tar.gz (May 21  2025) `4f18ddae154e793e46eeab727c59ef1c0c0c2b744e7b94219710d76f530629ae`

-To build static binaries ready to run everywhere, we use [Musl](https://musl.libc.org/).
+### Build Optimizations

+- **Linux**: Static binaries built with [Musl](https://musl.libc.org/) for portability
+- **Windows**: Cross-compiled using MinGW
+- **macOS**: Native builds using Clang

-The released binaries are compressed to ~50% of their original size using [upx-ucl](https://upx.github.io/).
+The released binaries are compressed to ~50% of their original size using [UPX](https://upx.github.io/).

+### Automated Builds

+The GitHub Actions workflow automatically builds binaries for all three platforms:
+- Linux and Windows builds run on Ubuntu using musl and MinGW cross-compilation
+- macOS builds run natively on macOS runners
+- All builds are compressed and packaged with SHA256 checksums
+- Releases are automatically created and tagged with the git commit hash

 ## Acknowledgements